FCAI-Cairo-University-Anoud-Mohamed/Web_Project_Frontend/README.md

-# WebProject
+# Web_Project- Frontend
-# Library Management System - Frontend
+# Library Management System

 ## Overview
 This repository contains the frontend codebase for a comprehensive Library Management System, designed to streamline operations for both library administrators and users.
 The web application provides intuitive interfaces for book management, user account handling, borrowing processes, and more.